 Louise Cuthbert – Founder

 Tēna koutou, tēna koutou, tēna koutou katoa.
-Ko Louise Booth tāku ingoa.
+Ko Louise Cuthbert tāku ingoa.
 Ko Ahuriri tāku kainga.
 Ko whaea ki a Dannevirke.
 Ko mahi Koru Enterprises.
 Tēna koutou, tēna koutou, tēna koutou katoa.

 Mau tere haumaru (safe travels),